Rare wins for Ryanair in EU court ruling on aid for KLM, TAP

-Aerospace & DefenseRare wins for Ryanair in EU court ruling on aid for KLM, TAP

-Ryanair (RYA.I) won two victories in its fight against billions of euros in state aid granted to rivals as Europe's second-highest court annulled EU-approved schemes for KLM and Portugal's TAP (TAPA.UL).
+BRUSSELS (Reuters) -Ryanair won two victories in its fight against billions of euros in state aid granted to rivals as Europe’s second-highest court annulled EU-approved schemes for KLM and Portugal’s TAP.

 The Luxembourg-based General Court, however, said the annulments and recovery of the aid would be suspended pending new decisions by the Commission.